-You will need health insurance for employment purposes, and you will be asked for medical insurance information before you start work.
+You will need German health insurance for employment purposes, and you will be asked for medical insurance information before you start work.
 The relevant costs should also be shared between employer and employee, while your employer should automatically deduct the required amount from your salary and pass that amount on.

 When going to Germany you will require a visa or residence permit if you intend to stay in the country.
 Evidence of healthcare coverage will be expected too.
 An exception to being covered by health insurance in Germany could be having special status, such as being transferred to Germany for a short period of time.
 Though international insurance for foreign residents can, in some instances, be accepted it may not be.